Hammadi Agrebi Stadium: Name

 When it was built, the stadium was called the 7 November Stadium but, following the 2011 revolution, it took the name of Radès Olympic stadium.
 On 22 August 2020, following the death of Hammadi Agrebi, the head of government Elyes Fakhfakh announced that he would rename the stadium to his name.
-This announcement surprises the mayor of Radès who indicates that the municipal council is meeting on 24 August to make a decision.
+The mayor of Radès stated that the municipal council would meet on 24 August to consider the matter.
 In addition, a decree dated 12 July 2019 stipulates that it is not permitted to give the names of deceased persons to monuments until three years after the date of death.

 On 24 August, the Ministry of Local Affairs replied that the stadium was placed under the management of the Ministry of Youth and Sports (not that of the municipality of Radès) and that it did not fall within the framework of the decree of the 12 July 2019, so his name can be changed.
 A plaque was therefore installed on 1 September with the name of the Stade Olympique Hammadi Agrebi, before being removed.
 On 21 September, the municipality of Radès files an urgent complaint with the Administrative Court to annul the decision.
 At the end of 2020, the Tunisian Football Federation, the Confederation of African Football and FIFA use this name, even if the name "Olympic Stadium of Radès" remains common in the media, both Tunisian and foreign.